-Probably, your child will insist on taking some of the favorite toys on the trip.
+Probably, your child will insist on taking some of his favorite toys on the trip.
 As long as Mimi didn’t get overboard, I just accepted some dolls and a stuffed animal – although I learned on the first two or three trips that she would ignore those toys, anyway.
 Instead of minding her babydoll, she rather took windsurfing lessons.
 Instead of dressing Barbie, she played pinball with some boys.
 Hence, if your suitcase is already quite full, you should try some careful negotiating – because chances are that those toys will be used far less than expected.

 However, I often purchased a new game – for obvious reasons rather cards than board games – and books that were set in or connected with our destination.
 For us, playing games and reading books has been a wonderful bonding experience.

 Well, well, well, now we are entering the danger zone.
 While babies are happily napping in a stroller as you are sailing the seven seas and a schoolchild excitedly helps you set the sails, a teenager will be prone to complain and criticize.

 It’s a shame since, during the teenage years, you finally don’t need to care’n’control all the time.
 You are finally in the position to let your hair down.